The best family password managers of 2023 (and why you should get one)

 A password manager is exactly what it sounds like: a service to manage your passwords across many (likely dozens or hundreds) of different accounts.
 Instead of trying to keep track of your passwords yourself — or, worse yet, using the same password for all your accounts — a password manager will create a unique password for each of these many accounts.

-According to password manager company LastPass, the average employee using LastPass has an average of 191 passwords to keep track of.
+According to password manager company NordPass, the average user has around 100 passwords to keep track of (a 25 percent increase from before the pandemic began).
 Furthermore, 81 percent of confirmed data breaches are due to password issues.
 Data breaches can result from everything from weak passwords to unencrypted ones.

 Even when you have a different password for dozens of accounts, all you have to do is remember the master password to your password manager and it manages the account information for you.